PDA FDA 2024

 Using industry case studies, this session will highlight both the current and potential applications of machine learning/artificial intelligence (ML/AI) and digital twins in GMP manufacturing facilities.
 The associated regulatory and quality considerations as well as perspectives on future applications and potential challenges with adoption will also be discussed.

-Ravi Medandravu, MS, Associate Vice President, Manufacturing and Quality Tech, Eli Lilly and Company
+Scot Lindsey, Senior Vice President, Information Officer, Manufacturing and Quality, Eli Lilly and Company (INVITED)

 16:40 | Digital Twin Applied to Vaccine Manufacturing